pingcap/docs-tidb-operator/en/enable-tls-for-ticdc-sink.md

 ---
-title: Replicate Data to TLS-enabled Downstream Services Using TiCDC Components
+title: Replicate Data to TLS-enabled Downstream Services
-summary: Learn how to get TiCDC components to replicate data to TLS-enabled downstream services.
+summary: Learn how to replicate data to TLS-enabled downstream services.
 ---

-# Replicate Data to TLS-enabled Downstream Services with TiCDC Components
+# Replicate Data to TLS-enabled Downstream Services

-This document describes how to get the TiCDC components to replicate data to TLS-enabled downstream services on Kubernetes.
+This document describes how to replicate data to TLS-enabled downstream services on Kubernetes.

 ## Preparations

 Before you begin, do the following preparations:

-- Deploy a downstream service, and enable the TLS authentication on the client.
+1. Deploy a downstream service, and enable the TLS authentication on the client.
-- Generate the key file required for the client to access the downstream service.
+2. Generate the key file required for the client to access the downstream service.

-## Configure TiCDC to replicate data to a TLS-enabled downstream service
+## Steps

 1. Create a Kubernetes Secret object that contains a client TLS certificate used to access the downstream service.
 You can get the certificate from the key file you generated for the client.